Bachelor of Science in Computer Science

 Complete additional course work to reach 120 credits.
 This course work must include any missing UC credits from Personal Inquiry above.

-1. demonstrate core computer science knowledge and skills;
+- Advanced grasp of core computer science knowledge and skill.

 Admission Requirements: School of Engineering